EcoJulia/Phylo.jl/README.md

 ## Project Status

-The package is tested against the current Julia `0.6` release, the last Julia `0.5` release and nightly on Linux, OS X, and Windows.
+The package is tested against the current Julia `0.6` release, and `nightly` on Linux, OS X, and Windows.

 ## Contributing and Questions